earth-chris/elapid/README.md

 The `MaxentModel` and `MaxentFeatureTransformer` classes can be modified with parameters that are available in other Maxent implementations (e.g., `feature_types=['linear', 'quadratic', 'hinge'`]).

+## Geospatial support

+In addition to the maxent modeling support tools, `elapid` includes a series of geospatial data processing routines for generating

+### Working with x-y data

+### Generating pseudo-absence records

+### Extracting raster values

+### Applying models to rasters

 ## Contact